Courtesy of M. Via

 Storytime with the Frederick Douglass Community Library

 Enjoy stories with your little one!
-Meet children’s librarian Miss Jennifer at the Tunnel Tree in Highland Park across from Lamberton Conservatory for stories and fun.
+Meet children's librarian Miss Jennifer at the Tunnel Tree across from Lamberton Conservatory for stories and fun.
 Storytimes help promote early learning skills and are a great way to bond with your child.
-Additional programs: August 9 & 23.
+Suggested age range is 3-5 years old, but younger and older children are welcome to attend.
+Additional program: August 23.
 Registration not required.
 (Lamberton Conservatory–180 Reservoir Avenue, Rochester 14620.)

 View Event →